 The members of the Northeast Corridor Commission are committed to working together and with Congress and other stakeholders to ensure that the Northeast Corridor is up to the challenges of the future.
-We are dedicated to informing sound policy development, providing a centralized means to generate input about the future of the Corridor, improving communication among NEC stakeholders, and bringing the region together behind a unified vision through coordinated regional leadership.
+The Northeast Corridor Commission is dedicated to informing sound policy development, providing a centralized means to generate input about the future of the Corridor, improving communication among NEC stakeholders, and bringing the region together behind a unified vision through coordinated regional leadership.